 Pursuant to State Finance Law Sections139-j and 139-k, an Offerer (as defined in Section 139-j(1)(h)) is restricted to making Contact with the Authority's Designated Contacts only from the earliest solicitation of offers through final award and approval of procurement contracts (as defined in Section 139-j(1)(g)) by the Authority and, if applicable, Office of the State Comptroller ("Restricted Period") except as provided for in State Finance Law Section139-j(3)(a).
 When a Contact is received during the Restricted Period, Authority employees are required to obtain the name, address, telephone number, place of employment and occupation of the person or organization making the Contact and whether the person or organization was the Offerer or was retained, employed or designated by the Offerer to Contact the Authority about the procurement.
-If the Contact is received by an Authority employee who is not a Designated Contact, the Special Counsel for Ethics, Risk and Compliance (or individual serving in a comparable role) shall be notified who shall investigate the impermissible Contact.
+If the Contact is received by an-Authority staff, trustee or consultant employee-who is not a Designated Contact, the SpecialCounsel for Ethics, Risk and ComplianceGeneral Counsel, (or individual serving in a comparable role)designee,-shall be notified who shall investigate the impermissible Contact.